Help Guide

 Example

-This may be an image, diagram or examples of built projects to help visualize the design code and what is expected.
+This may be an image, diagram or an example of a built project to help visualise the design code and what is expected.

 Principles

-In some cases there may be a number of different ways for achieving the overall objective of the code.
-Here we will set out the choice of principles or combination of principles that must be achieved in order to satisy this requirement
+In some cases, there may be a number of different ways of achieving the overall objective of a code.
+Here we set out the choice of principles or combination of principles that must be achieved in order to satisfy this requirement.

 Further help and guidance

-The design code is as visual and illustrative as possible, using images over words whenever relevant.
-The code is not intended to be exclusive to professionals only so the use of technical terms has been minimized and a glossary of terms provided to ensure the code is accessible to everyone in the community.
+The Design Code has been made as visual and illustrative as possible, using images over words whenever relevant.
+The Code is not intended to be read only by professionals, so the use of technical terms has been minimised and a glossary of terms provided to ensure the Code is accessible to everyone in the community.
 We have therefore used a variety of graphical images, diagrams and models to allow users to explore and understand what high quality design looks like.
-There are also simple calculators to assist with technical areas such as density and massing.

 Virtual reality models